Coordinating the baby room décor and kids furniture and other accessories in one room while providing personal space to each child is a challenge.

-Understand that the toddler has been used to being on his own.
-The new baby will never know what it means to be alone.
+Understand that the toddler has been used to being the center of attention.
+The new baby will never know what it means to be the only kid.
 To get your toddler to share a room with the baby, why not have kids room themes that are a lot of fun to be in?

-A table and chair set is perfect for him at this stage -a place for him to do his art and craft and play with other toys.
+A table and chair set is perfect for her at this stage - a place for her to do art and craft and play with other toys.

 The baby will try to copy and do the same things his older sibling does, as soon as he can start.
 When buying any new toys or furniture for the toddler, don’t just think of whether he will be safe with it, also consider if a wobbly baby would be safe too.